rewhowe/gitwatch/README.md

 2. Run `gitwatch` (it will automatically detect the repo config, including your username)

-3. Enter your password※
+3. Enter your token (Manage account > Personal access tokens > Create a token)※

-※ Please note that this is NOT secure, the username / password are base64 encoded and are visible from the process list and local network and whatnot.
+※ Alternatively, enter your password.
+Please note that this is NOT secure, the username / password are base64 encoded and are visible from the process list and local network and whatnot.

 # Notes